platofrugal/blog/_posts/2014-11-08-curry-lentil-soup.md

     2. (01 min):
         - Wash the red lentils using a colander.
 Pour about 500ml of water into the pot and add the red lentils.
     3. (15min):
         - Let simmer the soup.
+Add water if neccessary.
 Chop the ginger into small pieces.
     4. (01min):
         - Season with vegetable broth, curry, chili, peanut butter and ginger.
     3. (finished):